Radiation Oncology Services

 A Leader in Radiation Oncology

-As the region's leader in radiation oncology services, Spectrum Health provides radiation therapy to more patients than any other health care facility in West Michigan at both the Lemmen-Holton Cancer Pavilion and at other convenient locations.
-We offer a full range of radiation therapies and state-of-the-art technologies.
+As the region's leader in radiation oncology services, Spectrum Health Regional Cancer Center in Grand Rapids provides radiation therapy to more patients than any other health care facility in West Michigan at the Lemmen-Holton Cancer Pavilion.
+Radiation oncology services are also available at our Holland and Reed City locations.
+We offer a full range of treatments and state-of-the-art technologies.

-Spectrum Health radiology services are certified by the American College of Radiation Oncology.
+The radiation oncology program at Spectrum Health is certified by the American College of Radiation Oncology.

-Making Radiation Therapy More Effective and Lessening Side Effects
+Making Radiation Therapy More Effective While Reducing Potential Side Effects

 More than a dozen special procedures are available.
 Tapping into some of the latest advancements in radiation oncology, we offer highly specialized procedures, including the Novalis TxTM Stereotactic Radiosurgery System, an image-guided radiation therapy (IGRT) that can offer shorter treatment sessions through higher doses.
 The system precisely targets small lesions and tumors, sparing the patient's healthy surrounding tissues, nerves and structures.
 It is the first equipment of its kind in West Michigan.